ekliao/EricLiaoDigitalGarden/src/site/notes/AHD5.md

 The American Heritage Dictionary, 5th Edition.

-This is one of my two go-to dictionaries, the other being Merriam-Webster's.
+This is one of my two go-to collegiate dictionaries, the other being Merriam-Webster's.

 #grammar
 - discuss